 If a hospital believes it competes for labor in a different area than its location, it may request geographic reclassification through the Medicare Geographic Classification Review Board (MGCRB).

-For FY 2024, these policies apply to the wage index:
+These policies also apply to the wage index:

-- For FY 2023 and subsequent years, we apply a permanent 5% cap on any decrease to a hospital’s wage index from its wage index in the previous year, regardless of what caused the decline.
+- We apply a permanent 5% cap on any decrease to a hospital’s wage index from its wage index in the previous year, regardless of what caused the decline.

 - We apply the wage index to the whole capital base rate and raise it to a fractional power, narrowing the geographic variation in wage index values among labor market areas.